 SAU 16 Anti-Discriminatory Task Force (ADTF).
 This is a wide-ranging group with the clear focus of eliminating discriminatory practices within the system as well as overseeing the development, maintenance, and execution of the plan under SB263.

-Concerned about possible omissions of racial inclusion in the NH Curriculum Framework for Social Studies, the Racial Unity Team launched a project to get involved with the State Board of Education.
+Concerned about possible omissions of racial inclusion in the NH Curriculum Framework for Social Studies, the Racial Unity Team launched a project in 2018 to get involved with the State Board of Education.
 The Racial Unity Team is helping to draft an inclusive and diverse NH Curriculum Framework for K-12 Social Studies.
-If you are interested in learning more or wish to get involved in the curriculum redrafting effort, contact the Racial Unity Team.
+If you are interested in learning more or wish to get involved in the ongoing curriculum redrafting effort, contact the Racial Unity Team.
 To learn more click on the button below.

 Katie Gallo, Curriculum Coordinator K-5, Swasey Elementary School Brentwood.